Language: EN

 Here we use the same variables a and b and the same arithmetic operators as in the previous example.
 However, in JavaScript, we use the keyword let to declare the variables.

-Also, note that the division has resulted in a decimal value, while in the previous example, only 2 was returned, which is the result of the operation with whole numbers.
+Also, note that the division has yielded a result with decimals, while in the previous example, it only returned 2, which is the result of the operation with integer numbers.

 Finally, in the case of Python, we would have: